Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET   ValidPartitionDTO
 ```

-    Creates a new partition; it is also returned;
+Creates a new partition; it is also returned

 It will fail if:
   * HTTP 500; the id or name of partition is already taken;

 ### Queries